-When Beth was born + our mountains of laundry transformed into unscalable Himalayan peaks, I knew I was headed into extreme physical burnout.
+When Mermaid Daughter #2 was born + our mountains of laundry transformed into unscalable Himalayan peaks, I knew I was headed into extreme physical burnout.

 Running a company, having a newborn baby and a four year old, and trying to DO ALL THE THINGS (including cleaning) felt insane.
 It felt like I was trying to do the jobs of three or four people.
 And I was, really.

 So we hired a cleaner – one that does all the cleaning stuff as well as washing, drying, folding, putting away.
 AMAZING!

 Every time she leaves, me and Chris run around like giddy aunts: